-Our Team Spiritwear Apparel will be available to purchase online from Jul 23 - Aug 6 via https://prteamsales.tuosystems.com/stores/fairfaxcrosscountry.
-The following items are available: wicking t-shirt, cotton t-shirt, tank top, running shorts, ¼ zip long sleeve fleece, hoodie sweatshirt, wind/rain shell jacket, running pants, backpack.
+Our Team Spiritwear Apparel will be available to purchase online starting in July via https://prteamsales.tuosystems.com/stores/fairfaxcrosscountry.
+The following items will be available: wicking t-shirt, cotton t-shirt, tank top, running shorts, ¼ zip long sleeve fleece, hoodie sweatshirt, wind/rain shell jacket, running pants, backpack.
 Most of the items are available in both men’s and women’s sizes from XS to XXL.
 They are made of special lightweight breathable fabrics to help you feel comfortable when running.
 A color flyer is posted under Team Files.

 Note that team members are expected to wear only FHS apparel at meets and will be issued a team racing jersey for use in all our meets.
 Athletes must provide their own solid black shorts.
 Varsity members must wear the shorts from this website (officials will check at many of the meets).
 JV members may wear these shorts or any solid black shorts from a local sports retailer.
 These spiritwear items are for your use in practices and during meet warmups and warmdowns.
 Highly recommended are the shorts, wicking t-shirt, 1/4 zip fleece and pants.

 2 Local stores that offer free stride analysis (video record you running a few steps on a treadmill), advice from actual runners, and a 10-15% discount when you tell them you're on a high school running team.
 We will have special FHS team night at each store.

 Pacers Running Store, 10420 North St in old town Fairfax, (703) 537-0630 Team night: Tuesday, 7/31 from 6-8 pm